 After school care is available for students, ages 3 years old -4^{th} grade, until 6:00pm.
 After school care is not available on half days.
-After school care arrangement must be scheduled and paid at the beginning of each month to the school office.
+After school care arrangement must be contracted and will be billed via FACTS to the parent.
 See the tuition schedule for pricing information.
 Families will need to obtain and acknowledge a separate handbook and complete the application and contract that cover this program.